Some running techniques for long distance success have nothing to do with physical training.

-Have you ever been in a race and you can feel your arms and shoulders tightening.
-If this happens in an up and coming race know that you are in control.
+Have you ever been in a race and you can feel your arms and shoulders tightening?
+I have.
+The good news is you can consciously correct this while running.

-Take a few seconds to remind yourself to relax, to drop your arms, shake them if need be and than get back into your rhythm.
+Take a few seconds to remind yourself to relax, drop your arms, shake them if need be and then get back into your rhythm.

 It is really difficult to change form.

-Do what feels natural for you but also keep in mind when you are training or racing to stay relaxed and monitor the tension in your body.
+Do what feels natural for you and stay relaxed.
+In addition to that, monitor the tension in your body.